About Nesta

 Across the world, interest in mission-driven government is growing, and an increasing number of organisations are looking to adopt a mission-driven approach.
 Missions can transform the way organisations work and lead to substantial social impact, from preventing obesity to giving every child the best start in life.

-Working in collaboration with Nesta, Georgetown University's Better Government Lab has developed a maturity framework to help public sector leaders, workers and others follow through on mission-driven approaches.
+Working in collaboration with Nesta, Georgetown University's Better Government Lab developed a maturity framework to help public sector leaders, workers and others follow through on mission-driven approaches.
 With this guidance, those adopting mission methods will be able to distinguish meaningful change from empty rhetoric, making the tricky work of missions clearer and easier.

 Speakers